Korean International School in Shenzhen

-The Korean International School of Shenzhen (KIS; 심천한국국제학교, 深圳韩国国际学校) is a South Korean international school that opened in 2005.
+The Korea International School of Shenzhen (KIS; 심천한국국제학교, 深圳韩国国际学校) is an international school that opened in 2005.
 KIS is located near the Nanshan Mountain, within the Shekou Industrial Zone, Nanshan District.
 KIS is a private international school with 300 students ranging from kindergarten to high school.
 However, KIS has only one campus, despite the large number of students.
 This figure has risen over time and continues to rise.

 It is one of eight schools in Shenzhen designated for the children of foreign workers as of 2018.
 The school has an English-language elementary school section, KIS Elementary School in Shenzhen or KISe International Elementary School (KISe).

+This school is served by Shenzhen Metro's Huaguoshan station.